kt474/fantasy-football-wrapped/README.md

 # Fantasy Football Wrapped

-Detailed analysis and charts for fantasy football leagues.
+Detailed analysis and charts for your fantasy football league.
+See information regarding power rankings, standings, expected wins, roster management, and more.
 Currently only sleeper leagues are supported.

 Made with [Vue 3](https://vuejs.org/) and [Flowbite](https://flowbite.com/)